couchbase/couchbase-fluent-bit/README.md

 For the Red Hat variant we make best effort to verify Fluent Bit is working using its unit tests however the only supported usage is of the `tail` input plugin to `stdout` output plugin pipeline used in the default configuration for the Couchbase Autonomous Operator.

-## Reporting Bugs and Issues
+## Feedback
-Please use our official [JIRA board](https://issues.couchbase.com/projects/K8S/issues/?filter=allopenissues) to report any bugs and issues.
+Please use our official [JIRA board](https://issues.couchbase.com/projects/K8S/issues/?filter=allopenissues) to report any bugs and issues with the `logging` component.
+We also encourage you to use the [Couchbase Forums](https://forums.couchbase.com/c/couchbase-server/Kubernetes) for posting any questions or feedback that you might have.

 ## Release tagging and branching
 Every release to DockerHub will include a matching identical Git tag here, i.e. the tags on https://hub.docker.com/r/couchbase/fluent-bit/tags will have a matching tag in this repository that built them.